dimaip/dimaip.github.io/_posts/2014-08-14-content-migration-to-neos.md

 ###Bodytext

-I wanted my new News object to be really flexible in the future, so bodytext I wanted to store in the mainContent child node.
+I wanted my new News object to be really flexible in the future, so I decided to store bodytext in the mainContent child node.

 TODO: I'll need to parse bodytext for TYPO3 specific things like <link> tag.